 infection and the lymph nodes swell.
 Hodgkin lymphoma cells can also spread

 (metastasize) to other organs and tissues.
-It’s a rare disease in children.
-It affects
+It’s a rare disease in children under age

 - Night sweats